Your cart is currently empty!

 Yet most of us don’t live in the present.

-We tend to worry too much about the future
+- We tend to worry too much about the future

-We dwell on the past all the time
+- We always ruminate on the past

 WHAT IS THE DIFFERENCE BETWEEN MEDITATION AND MINDFULNESS?

-THE SEVEN PILLARS OF MINDFULNESS
+THE SEVEN PILLARS OF AWARENESS

 3. BEGINNER’S MIND

-7. LETTING GO
+7. LET GO